Rohitkuru/ec2-start-stop/README.md

 How to use:

-Program comes with config file , which has following options to configure
+Program comes with config file(ec2-details)  , which has following options to configure (Sample availble)

 instances -> Please provide "user friendly" name to instance and unique "instance-id" , separated by each line region_name -> Please provide region name where ec2 machines are hosted (e.g. us-east-1)